What Is Generative Engine Optimization? 2026 Guide + Playbook

 What are the four levers of generative engine optimization?

 The four levers are citable passages, schema markup, llms.txt, and brand entity signals.
-Citable passages are 134–167 word self-contained blocks AI assistants can lift verbatim.
+Citable passages are 134 to 167 word self-contained blocks AI assistants can lift verbatim.
 Schema markup is JSON-LD that names entities and Q&A pairs explicitly. llms.txt is a public structured site summary at your domain root that AI crawlers fetch at query time.
 Brand entity signals are consistent name, founders, and sameAs links across LinkedIn, YouTube, GitHub, Wikipedia, and Wikidata.
 Tighten any one lever and your citation rate improves; tighten all four and the practice compounds.

 -